 With HALLOIdeen we have created another application that integrates itself into the whole scheme," explains Nancy Mönch, Manager of Internal Communications at Sparda-Bank.
 While the bank remains aware of its tradition, it’s also doing everything it can to be innovative when it comes to digitization and new projects.

 You can see the whole Sparda-Bank case study in the video here (in German, with English subtitles):

 Trend #8: Bring Your Own Device (BYOD) is the Next Level

 Apps have long been part of our daily routine, whether for ordering food, buying clothes, calling a taxi, or listening to music.
 In recent years, mobile applications have also found their way into our working lives.
 The Trend Monitor reports that 58 percent of surveyed companies already have an app in use or plans to get one.
-Employee apps stand out above all for their mobility, range, and speed, and they’re becoming more and more important every year as newer employees come to expect and rely on such tools in today’s changing workplace.
+Employee apps stand out above all for their mobility, range, and speed, and they’re becoming more and more important every year as newer employees have come to expect and rely on such tools in today's changing workplace.

 With the widespread introduction of apps in internal communication, another topic is gaining in importance in 2020: “Bring Your Own Device” or BYOD.

 BYOD means that employees of an organization can use their personal mobile devices for work purposes.
 This includes mobile phones, laptops, and tablets.
-More than 50 percent of companies in the US have already adapted this strategy by allowing their employees to use their private smartphones and other mobile devices for work.
+More than 50 percent of companies in the US have already adapted this internal communications strategy by allowing their employees to use their private smartphones and other mobile devices for work.
 In addition, 15 percent of the surveyed companies plan to do the same in the next twelve months.

 Data security is the biggest hurdle to clear, but BYOD has many advantages for employees: According to a recent Forbes study, 49 percent of employees say that they are more productive if they can use their own smartphones at work, and 78 percent of employees believe that BYOD helps them achieve better work-life balance.